gtuzi/intro_2_rl/tabular_methods/td/README.md

 The following table answer the question: how does each algorithm perform, wrt
 1) pure returns
 2) discounted returns (its objective)
-3) episode length on hard simulations
+3) episode length on hard (i.e. greedy) evaluations

 Under these scenarios we concern ourselves with how well the algo works in an (almost) black-box fashion.